-To mobilize human and financial resources for improving the quality of life for Susquehanna County residents by linking partnering agencies, donors, and volunteers.
+To mobilize human and financial resources for improving and maintaining the quality of life of county residents by linking partnering agencies, programs, donors, and volunteers.

 Norm Brunner of Brackney, PA started the Susquehanna County Charities Distribution Fund (CDF) in 1961.
 He started the CDF as a way to capture dollars being donated at the workplace to United Ways in other counties.

 In 2001 a Program Director was hired and plans for the Charities Distribution Fund to become a United Way were made.
 That year the Community Foundation conducted a capital campaign to raise money to start a United Way. $300,000 in pledges and $100,000 worth of services-in-kind were raised.

 The United Way of Susquehanna County (UWSC) transitioned from the Susquehanna County Charities and Distributions Fund to UWSC in 2003.
 UWSC is an affiliate of United Way of Wyoming Valley.

 In 2014, the Institute for Public Policy and Economic Development completed a study on UWSC’s behalf.
 Despite the many good things happening in Susquehanna County, it was clear the indicators pointed to kids being left behind.
 The study revealed a sharp increase in: